varshan2026/storyspot/README.md

 - 📚 Upload and manage stories dynamically
 - 🔍 Search and filter stories by title, author, or category
 - 🎨 Responsive and interactive UI
-- 🔐 Secure authentication & authorization (JWT-based)
-- 📊 Admin dashboard for managing content
+- 📊 Admin for dynamically managing content

 ---